sourmash-bio/sourmash_plugin_branchwater/doc/README.md

 (This will produce many, many results when searching a collection of metagenomes!)

+Using `-A/--output-all-comparisons` will ignore the threshold parameter and output all comparisons done.
+Against a RocksDB database, only matches with some overlap will be reported; with collections of sketches, all pairs will be reported.

 By default, `manysearch` will display the contents of the CSV file in a human-readable format.
 This can be disabled with `-N/--no-pretty-print` when executing large searches.